discolabs/cartjs/README.md

 }
 ```

+Neat, huh?
 But that's just the beginning.

 Cart.js bundles two powerful optional modules that make it even easier to build dynamic carts into your themes: